Soft-phonon and charge-density-wave formation in nematic BaNi$_2$As$_2$: Abstract

 \section{Abstract}

-We use diffuse and inelastic x-ray scattering to study the formation of an incommensurate charge-density-wave order (I-CDW) in BaNi$_2$As$_2$, a candidate system for charge-driven electronic nematicity.
-At low temperatures, the I-CDW sets in before a structural transition to a triclinic phase, within which it is suppressed and replaced by a commensurate CDW order (C-CDW).
-Intense diffuse scattering signal is observed around the modulation vector of the I-CDW, $Q_{I-CDW}$ already visible at room temperature and collapsing into superstructure reflections in the ordered state.
+We use diffuse and inelastic x-ray scattering to study the formation of an incommensurate charge-density-wave (I-CDW) in BaNi$_2$As$_2$, a candidate system for charge-driven electronic nematicity.
+Intense diffuse scattering is observed around the modulation vector of the I-CDW, $Q_{I-CDW}$.
+It is already visible at room temperature and collapses into superstructure reflections in the long-range ordered state where a small orthorhombic distortion occurs.
 A clear dip in the dispersion of a low-energy transverse optical phonon mode is observed around $Q_{I-CDW}$.
 The phonon continuously softens upon cooling, ultimately driving the transition to the I-CDW state.
-The transverse character of the soft-phonon branch elucidates the complex pattern of the I-CDW satellites and settles the debated unidirectional nature of the I-CDW.
+The transverse character of the soft-phonon branch elucidates the complex pattern of the I-CDW satellites observed in the current and earlier studies and settles the debated unidirectional nature of the I-CDW.
 The phonon instability and its reciprocal space position is well captured by our ${ab}$ ${initio}$ calculations.
 These however indicate that neither Fermi surface nesting, nor enhanced momentum-dependent electron-phonon coupling can account for the I-CDW formation, demonstrating its unconventional nature.

 Electronic nematicity can emerge out of the fluctuations of an electronic phase characterized by a multi-component order parameter, such as those encountered in e.g. unconventional superconductors or density-waves materials~\cite{Fernandes2019}.
 This notion has been central in uncovering the physical properties of iron-based superconductors, in which the metallic parent compounds exhibit a doubly degenerate spin-density-wave (SDW), hosted on a square lattice.
 Electronic nematicity can in principle also emerge close to charge-density-wave (CDW) states, which are also routinely observed close to superconducting phases as in e.g. the high temperature superconducting cuprates~\cite{Achkar2016}, the transition-metal dichalcogenides~\cite{Cho2020} or the recently discovered Kagome superconductors~\cite{Neupert2022}.
 The nature and impact of the interplay between superconductivity, nematicity and CDW in all these materials is currently strongly debated.